ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/others/configuring_amcl.md

 Type: `double` Default: `0.1`

-:   Exponential decay parameter for z_short part of model.
+:   Exponential decay parameter for `z_short` part of model.

 ### **`laser_likelihood_max_dist`**

 Type: `double` Default: `2.0`

-:   Maximum distance to do obstacle inflation on map, for use in likelihood_field model.
+:   Maximum distance to do obstacle inflation on map, for use in `"likelihood_field"` model.

 ### **`laser_max_range`**